Accelerated-Cloud-Storage/acs-sdk-python/README.md

 $ python -m pip install -r requirements.txt
 $ python -m pip install -e .
 ```

 #### Write Code
 You can either use the client for an interface similar to the AWS SDK or a FUSE mount for a file system interface.
 Check out the example folder or the docs folder for more details.
+Please refer to our benchmarks repository for comparisions against other vendors.

 ## Share bucket
 You can also bring your existing buckets into the service by setting a bucket policy and then sharing the bucket with the service.